How to Fix WordPress RSS Feed Errors

 RSS feed error messages may vary depending on your browser.

-Your RSS feeds showing errors most likely come from poor formatting, like an apparent blank space after the closing PHP tag in a plugin or in the functions.php file related to your theme.
+Your RSS feeds showing errors most likely come from poor formatting, like an apparent blank space after the closing PHP tag in a plugin or in the functions.php of your theme.

-Ideally, closing PHP tags are not necessary at the end of a file.
+Closing PHP tags at the end of a file is not mandatory.
 Therefore, you should remove this tag from your code entirely.

 The functions.php file can be accessed in two ways.